 People use Pinterest to shop, and your brand could be their next great find.
 Get your products in front of the right people, right when they're deciding what to buy.

-80% of Pinners have made a purchase based on content they saw from brands on Pinterest.1 Shopping Ads boost your distribution and help your products stand out.
-Just pick the product groups you want to promote, and we’ll handle the rest.
-Pinterest will automatically show your ads to relevant shoppers, matching your products with the people we think are likely to love them.
+83% of Pinners have made a purchase based on content that they saw from brands on Pinterest.1 Shopping Ads boost your distribution and help your products stand out.
+Just pick the product groups that you want to promote, and we’ll handle the rest.
+Pinterest will automatically show your ads to relevant shoppers, matching your products with the people that we think are likely to love them.

-Fashion and home decor retailers can also use Shop the Look, an organic format that lets you tag multiple products within the same lifestyle image.
+Fashion and home decor retailers can also use collections, an organic format that lets you tag multiple products within the same lifestyle image.
 When someone clicks on a specific product, Pinterest shows them similar items that are available to shop.

 1GfK, US, Pinterest Path to purchase study among weekly Pinners, Nov 2018

 *Shopping Ads are Promoted Pins that you create from your data source.
 All merchants' domains are subject to vetting by Pinterest prior to campaign creation.